 Finally, CEO power is also contingent upon the perception of star qualities.
 Once this fades away, a CEO who misbehaves can, and often will, be replaced.
-The need for legal intervention, thus, becomes weaker as control is more contestable, and in the presence of activist hedge funds or powerful institutional investors that could terminate misbehaving CEOs who lost their "golden touch."
+The need for legal intervention thus becomes weaker as control becomes easier to challenge, and where activist hedge funds or powerful institutional investors are able to remove misbehaving CEOs who have lost their “golden touch.”